Knot invariants and higher representation theory II: the categorification of quantum knot invariants: Comparison to other knot homologies

 Now, let $T$ be an oriented tangle labeled with $\bla$ at the bottom and $\bla'$ at top, with all appearing labels being fundamental.
 Then, as before, associated to $\bla$ and $\bla$ we have parabolics $\fp$ and $\fp'$. \begin{prop} Assume $\bla$ only uses the fundamental weights $\om_1$ and $\om_{n-1}$.
 Then we have a commutative diagram

-where $\mathbb{F}(T)$ is the functor for a tangle defined by Sussan in \cite{Sussan2007} and $\mathcal{F}(T)$ is the functor defined by Mazorchuk and Stroppel in \cite{MSlink}.
+where $\mathbb{F}(T)$ is the functor for a tangle defined by Sussan in \cite{Sussan2007} and $\mathcal{F}(T)$ is the functor defined by Mazorchuk and Stroppel in \cite{MS09}.

-Our invariant $\EuScript{K}$ thus coincides with the knot invariants of both the above papers all components are labeled with the defining representation, and thus coincides with Khovanov homology when $\fg=\mathfrak{sl}_2$ and Khovanov-Rozansky homology when $\fg=\mathfrak{sl}_3$. \end{prop} \begin{proof} This follows immediately from \cite[Proposition 5.8]{CTP}, Propositions \ref{trans-braid} and \ref{trans-cup-cap} and the definitions given in the papers referred to above of $\mathbb{F}(T)$ and $\mathcal{F}(T)$. \end{proof} We believe strongly that this homology agrees with that of Khovanov-Rozansky when one uses the defining representation for all $n$ (this is conjectured in \cite{MSlink}), but actually proving this requires an improvement in the state of understanding of the relationship between the foam model of Mackaay, \Stosic and Vaz \cite{MSVsln} and the model we have presented.
+Our invariant $\EuScript{K}$ thus coincides with the knot invariants of both the above papers when all components are labeled with the defining representation.
+In particular, it coincides with Khovanov homology when $\fg=\mathfrak{sl}_2$ and Khovanov-Rozansky homology when $\fg=\mathfrak{sl}_3$. \end{prop} \begin{proof} We need only check that we define the same functors as Sussan and Mazorchuk-Stroppel on a single crossing of strands labeled $\om_1$ and on cups and caps.
+In \cite[\S 6]{Sussan2007}, the action of crossings is given by twisting functors and in \cite[\S 6]{MS09} by shuffling functors; thus, Proposition \ref{trans-braid} identifies our crossing with Sussan's and the duality of twisting and shuffling functors proven in \cite{RH} shows that it matches that of Mazorchuk and Stroppel.

+Since Sussan's cup and cap functors defined in \cite[\S 3.2]{Sussan2007} are defined by applying a Zuckerman functor after the ES-equivalence $\cO^\fp_n\cong \cO^{\fp'}_n$ on objects, Proposition \ref{trans-cup-cap} shows that our functors agree with his; similarly, Mazorchuk and Stroppel's functor is an ES-equivalence Koszul dual to ours, followed by a translation functor, which matches our Zuckerman functor by \cite{RH}. \end{proof} We believe strongly that this homology agrees with that of Khovanov-Rozansky when one uses the defining representation for all $n$ (this is conjectured in \cite{MS09}), but actually proving this requires an improvement in the state of understanding of the relationship between the foam model of Mackaay, \Stosic and Vaz \cite{MSVsln} and the model we have presented.
 It would also be desirable to compare our results to those of Cautis-Kamnitzer for minuscule representations, and Khovanov-Rozansky for the Kauffman polynomial, but this will require some new ideas, beyond the scope of this paper.